The Best Toys for 4 Year Olds

 Maileg Mouse House

 My children’s love of Maileg mice knows no bounds.
-The girls got the house for Christmas last year, and it’s been a toy that play with more and more each month.
+I can’t say enough great things about these little mice.
+The girls got the house for Christmas last year, and it’s been a classic toy that play with more and more each month.
 My older daughter will now play with it by herself for more than an hour.
 The pieces are beautiful – we always get comments on how pretty the house is.
 And they’re solid (and pretty large, too).
 It’s definitely a splurge, but the furniture, mice, and decor are so timeless.
 It’s truly the perfect gift for little kids.

 Disclaimer: This is my sister’s shop, but it all started with her making resin popsicles for the girls.
 My girls loved them so much that I kept pushing my (younger) sister to open a shop.
 And since I’m her older sister, I did what I do best and asked weekly until she caved. 😂 She’s had almost 150 sales in just a few weeks, and I’ve gifted these sensory toys to a few friends.
 They’ve been the BIGGEST hit with my girls and their friends, too.
 Fun Aunt Jess only has limited stock since everything’s made by hand, so follow her on IG to be the first to know when new product will drop.